Gestures of Light, Traces of Self

 How It Works

-- Light as Brush: A wireless controller and light source allows participants to “paint” in space, with precise control and full freedom to explore.
+- Light as Brush: A wireless controller and light source allow participants to “paint” in space, with precise control and full freedom to explore.

 - Undo / Iterate: The process is non-linear — you can revise, add, or start again.